 Imperiously ignored by Albert.

-While Jack Jones watches the imperialists from a distance.
+While Jack Jones watches from a distance.

 Walking down towards the Tunnel.